WeegeeNumbuh1/FlightGazer/README.md

 ## 🚩 About
-This is a personal project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but supplements flight information of nearby planes with real-time ADS-B and UAT data from [dump1090](https://github.com/flightaware/dump1090) and dump978.
+This is a personal project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but supplements flight information of nearby aircraft with real-time ADS-B and UAT data from [dump1090](https://github.com/flightaware/dump1090) and dump978.
 Uses the FlightAware API instead of FlightRadar24 to get a plane's departure and destination airports.

 Designed primarily to run on a Raspberry Pi and Raspberry Pi OS, but can be run on other setups (your mileage may vary).